 Saint Luke’s Neonatal Intensive Care Unit (NICU)

-Neonatal Intensive Care Units (NICUs) help babies who need extra care.
+Saint Luke's Neonatal Intensive Care Units (NICU) are nurseries located in our hospitals that provide around-the-clock care to premature babies and those who need additional support.
+They are staffed by neonatal health care experts who have special training and equipment to provide the individualized care your baby needs.
 Should your baby need our NICU services, you will be an integral part of that care.

-Saint Luke’s admits babies to its NICU when they:
+Saint Luke’s provides 24/7 care for babies in the NICU when they:

 - Need close supervision for a few hours before joining their mothers

 Saint Luke’s hospitals offer Level II and Level III NICUs to care for our most vulnerable patients:

 Specialty-trained staff care for babies born at 34 weeks gestation or older, or those recovering from more serious conditions.